bchen229/the-unseen-blade/README.md

 `zed2.hs` first generates all permutations of matrices that do not have duplicate rows.
 Then applies conditions to the rows and columns, which is more of a brute force approach.

+## Sample Input and Output for a 5x5 matrix
 ```
-SAMPLE KINGDOM OF ZED INPUT AND OUTPUT for a 5x5 matrix
 *Main> zed([3,1,3,2,2],[2,2,2,1,3],[2,3,2,4,1],[1,5,3,2,2])
   3 1 3 2 2
 2 1 5 2 3 4 2